qu0b/Conviction/README.md

 #### web3
 #### solc
 ##### node-gyp
-This is a build tool that allows for the web3 [scrypt](https://www.tarsnap.com/scrypt.html) to be installed.
+This is a build tool that allows for the web3 [scrypt](https://www.tarsnap.com/scrypt.html) dependency to be installed.
 It uses a wrapper library that can be found [here](https://www.npmjs.com/package/scrypt).
 The dependencies that are requires by node-gyp are python 2, a C compiler and make.
 For platform specific details visit their [github page](https://github.com/nodejs/node-gyp).
 #### express
 ##### body-parser
 ##### morgan